-- 1. Learn about the Limits of functions. - 2.
-Understand uniform continuity, non-uniform continuity criteria, uniform continuity theorem. - 3.
+- 1. Learn about the Limits of functions and continuous functions. - 2.
+Understand uniform continuity, non-uniform continuity criteria, uniform continuity - 3.
 Know about the, algebra of differentiable functions. - 4.
-Familiarize about the sequence of functions. - 5.
-Know about the infinite series. - 6.
-Understand the concept of series of functions.
+Familiarize about the Mean value theorem and its applications. - 5.
+Know about the Cauchy's mean value theorem. - 6.
+Understand the Taylor's theorem with Cauchy's form of remainder.

-LIMITS
+UNIT I LIMITS